adore/daylight/doc/principles.md

    * Rails and `ActiveRecord` don't need to be patched to handle this edgecase
    * **Examples**:associated routes, remote methods

-4. Expected behavior of dependent software should not change when extended
+4. Expected behavior of dependent software _should_ not change when extended
    * Developers should not be surprised by unexpected results from software they know and love
-   * Exception is to fix bugs or expose problems in the underlying software
+   * Exception is to fix exposed problems in the underlying software or if the benefits are highly valueble
    * Changes to the underlying software can be triggered through configuration
-   * **Examples**:`AutosaveAssociationFix`, `ActiveResource::Base#has_one`
+   * **Examples**:`AutosaveAssociationFix`, `ActiveResource::Base#has_one`, `ReflectionExt`

 5. Extend dependent software (gems) by including changes using `ActiveSupport::Concerns`
    * Concerns show in ancestor lists and can chain to original methods via `super`